 When we talk about the engine of 2007, there is only one engine option, a 2.5-liter four-cylinder engine.
 The Rogue was offered in front-wheel drive and all-wheel drive (also, check out our list of the best all wheel drive cars).
 It came equipped with a standard CVT (continuously variable transmission)

-Second Generation Nissan Rogue (2013-2016)
+Second Generation (2013-2016)

 The Nissan Rogue was Nissan’s weapon to take over the SUV market.
 The new model of the Rogue came with an option of adding an optional 3rd row (7 seats), an all-new cargo system, and several more features like a surround-view camera for easier parking.

-When we talk about what’s under the hood of the second generation of the Rogue, it came equipped with a 182 HP 2.5-liter engine that could be hooked up to an all-wheel-drive system or a four-wheel-drive system.
+When we talk about what’s under the hood of the second generation of the Rogue, it came equipped with an 182 HP 2.5-liter engine that could be hooked up to an all-wheel-drive system or a four-wheel-drive system.
 The second-generation Rogue comes equipped with an Xtronic CVT transmission which is a huge upgrade from the previous generation.

 The second-generation Nissan Rogue came out with two trim options, the S and the SV.
 The S came standard with features like cruise control, air conditioning, 16-inch wheels, a trip computer, and a well-featured audio system.
-Customers could also go for the optional package which added alloy wheels, fog lamps, an audio system with BlueTooth, steering mounted controls, and a 4.3-inch audio screen.
+Customers could also go for the optional package which added alloy wheels, fog lamps, an audio system with BlueTooth, steering-mounted controls, and a 4.3-inch audio screen.

 The SV or the top model had all of the features that are mentioned above.
 Instead of the 16-inch alloys, the SV gets upgraded to 17-inches alloys.
 Not only that but it gets upgraded upholstery and keyless ignition.

-Third Generation Nissan Rogue (2016-2020)
+Third Generation (2016-2020)

 When we talk about the exterior, the biggest difference can be seen at the front.
 The front grill consists of two big different chrome bars and a redesigned bumper.
 The third generation Rogue came featured with daytime running lights.
 New redesigned rectangular fog lamps in the fake air-intakes.
 The LED taillights are very similar to the old generation, but not exactly the same.